TheConner/RustBot/README.md

 RustBot is a discord bot that executes whatever rust code you throw at it.
 In a nutshell, it is remote code execution as a service 😛.
 Some practical applications of a bot that executes whatever code you throw at it is for Code Golf on discord servers (this bot only does rust), or for educational purposes where you could show code examples in a conversation.

+For more information on how RustBot works, see our [internals](doc/internals.md) page.

 Future work for this bot includes:
 - **Multitenancy/Admin commands**: Allow admins to configure various settings, this would involve some form of database integration and adding additional contexts to bot messages.
-- **Running the bot as a container**: This would be tricky, since we would effectively be DinD (Docker in Docker) which has security implications if you're using the root-based docker daemon.
-Currently, we only support userspace containerization through podman, and the bot runs outside of a container while using podman to manage containers.

 ## Configuration
 Want to run your own RustBot?
 Great!
 I only have instructions to get you started developing locally on your own machine.
 In the future I will provide instructions for server deployments.

 1. You need [Podman](https://podman.io/) installed.
-2. Clone this repo, and add the `.env` file with your token
+2. Clone this repo, and add the `.env` file with your token.
+See [our instructions](doc/discord.md) on how to make a token and add a bot to your server for local development
     ```
     DISCORD_TOKEN="YOUR_TOKEN_HERE"
     ```
 3. Build the container by running `podman build -f Dockerfile_runner -t rustbot-runner:latest .`
-4. OPTIONAL: if you are working on the runtime for rustbot itself:
+4. OPTIONAL: if you are working on the container for rustbot itself, see the section on how to [build the container](doc/container.md)
-    a.
-Make release build of project `cargo build --release`
-    b.
-Strip debug symbols from release `strip -s target/release/*rustbot`
-    c.
-Generate RPM `cargo generate-rpm`
-    d.
-Build container`podman build -f Dockerfile_bot -t rustbot:latest .`
 5. Build and run this project with `cargo run`

 ### Environment Variables
+These can either by specified by a `.env` file, or by exposing them the regular way.
 | Name | Description | Required? | Default Value |
 |------|-------------|-----------|---------------|
 | `DISCORD_TOKEN` | Discord bot token | Required | |